 Our Faith in Food Initiative is the largest national effort to promote community-specific efforts to fight factory farming from a faith-based perspective.
 The Faith in Food Initiative activates spiritual leaders within faith communities and works with them to help their religious institutions find their own unique ways of joining us in the fight against factory farming.
 For example, Rev. Dr. Christopher Carter is working with Farm Forward to do just that in the American black church.
 Christopher is a United Methodist pastor and rising star in Black Theology.
 He joins Farm Forward as one of our two inaugural Faith in Food Fellows, along with Dr. David Clough whose CreatureKind project you can read about here.
 Christopher’s work explores the meaning of soul food within the African American community in the age of factory farming.
 Read more here.

 Taking a Stand With Farmers

 For years, Farm Forward has worked to create a more just and sustainable food system.
-What sets us apart from other sustainable agriculture and animal welfare organizations is our commitment to small farmers who provide alternatives to factory farming.
-We forge relationships with the people who interact with animals the most because they’re part of the solution.
+Unlike most other sustainable agriculture and animal welfare organizations, we forge relationships with small farmers who provide alternatives to factory farming.
 This year we spearheaded an outreach campaign to engage consumers in taking action to stand with farmers and against Big-Ag…and we won!
 Read more here.